severin-lemaignan/dorothy-reporting/dorothy-report.md

 else’s mind beyond a naive geometric model of their perception, we indeed enter the realm of *representations*.
 What are they?
 How to access them?
 How to represent and manipulate them?
-These three questions lay at the core of this work, and as such we effectively take over the point we previously made in [@lemaignan2015mutual]: we ultimately want to come up with a meta-representational cognitive system to *represents representations* (including representations of *false* beliefs or unknown facts, [i.e.]{}suppositions).
+These three questions lay at the core of the DoRoThy project, and as such we effectively take over the point we previously made in [@lemaignan2015mutual]: we ultimately want to come up with a meta-representational cognitive system to *represents representations* (including representations of *false* beliefs or unknown facts, i.e. suppositions).

 We must immediately clarify that, even though this goal may seem to pre-suppose *symbolic* meta-representations, this is not the case: at